May 2020 - New Primary Care Mental Health Liaison Service

 Want more details?
 See How common are Mental Health Problems?

 There are many different kinds of Mental Health Problems.
 The following links will take you to sites where you can find answers to specific questions or just get a general overview.

 Stepiau is a website from the Cardiff and Vale Mental Health Services, which provides information about local services, self help and open access courses

 Papyrus is a national charity dedicated to the prevention of young suicide.

 The Royal College of Psychiatrists has leaflets you can download or view online and gives detailed professional information about all aspects of mental health and its treatment.

 The Mental Health Foundation funds research and provides information on all types of mental illness.
 It has a user-friendly style

 Mind is a campaigning and support organisation on behalf of mental health service users.
 Their website is particularly easy to read and gives the patient's point of view.

 SANE is a research and campaigning charity focusing particularly on severe and chronic mental illness

-BLURT is an excellent support site for people with Depression.
+BLURT is a support site for people with Depression.